 I lost my Destiny Knot, how can I get another?

 - XY: In the depths of the Lumiose alleys (specifically, in the alleyway between Vert Plaza and South Boulevard) you can sometimes find and battle a Beauty.
 She will give you a Destiny Knot after defeating her.

 - ORAS: Young Couple Lois & Hal, located at Sea Mauville, have a 10% chance of giving you a Destiny Knot every time you rematch them.

-You could also visit our Giveaways & Services section on the forums and ask if anyone can give you a free one!
+You could also visit our Trading Forums and ask if anyone can give you a free one!

 Still have a question about breeding that isn't listed here?
 Feel free to post in the comments below!